eficode/robotframework-oxygen/DEVGUIDE.md

             return test_suite
 ```

-now run the robot tests again from `locustenv/` folder with
+Now run the robot tests again from `locustenv/` folder with

 ```
 robot --listener oxygen.listener --pythonpath . --variable LOCUSTFILEPATH:locusthandler/locustfile.py locusthandler/test.robot
 ```

-and see the new test format in the generated `log.html` file.
+And see the new test format in the generated `log.html` file.

-Now when we see the unit tests from `locustenv/locusthandler` folder:
+Let's run the unit tests from `locustenv/locusthandler` folder:

 ```
 python -m unittest tests/test_locust.py